Confident Neural Network Regression with Bootstrapped Deep Ensembles: References

-\icmltitle{Confident Neural Network Regression with Bootstrapped Deep Ensembles: \\ Appendix} {A\arabic{page}} This appendix consists of three parts.
-In Appendix \ref{assumptionsjustification} we motivate the assumptions on which Bootstrapped Deep Ensembles rely.
-In Appendix \ref{detailsproof}, we complete the proof of Theorem \ref{maintheorem} that uses these assumptions to construct a confidence interval.
-Finally, we provide additional experimentation in Appendix \ref{extraresults}.
+This appendix consists of four parts.
+In \ref{theoremproof} we provide the proof of Theorem \ref{maintheorem}.
+In \ref{assumptionsjustification}, we motivate the assumptions on which Bootstrapped Deep Ensembles rely.
+We provide additional experimentation in \ref{extraresults} and briefly investigate the possibility to detect overfitting in \ref{overfittingappendix}.